mlabs-haskell/hydra-auction/README.md

    it can be reclaimed back by its seller.
    For that run `seller-reclaims -n demo` in Alice's REPL.

+### Reuse same auction config again

+After those steps auction stage will forever stuck in `Cleanup`.
+To reuse same config for new auction, just run `auction-announce` again.
+This will overwrite dynamic config for old auction and you can continue to rest of auction usecase.

 ## Development

 You can enter the development shell with: